turboapps/docs/deploying/to_a_workspace/workspace.md

   a.
 Click "Setting" and choose the "Required permissions" section
   b.
 Click on "Add", then "Select an API", and type in the textbox the name of your "web app / api" app that we’re linking to and hit enter.
 Select the app from the results and click the "Select" button.
   c.
 Click on "Select Permissions" and select the "Access [name of app]" permission.
 Click the "Select" button again to close this screen.
 Click on Done to finish adding the permission.
+  d.
+When you are back on the Permissions screen, select "Windows Azure Active Directory" and make sure these two delegated permissions are checked: "Sign in and read user profile" and "Read directory data"

 #### Using ADFS